rabahs/ql-iff/iff.qlgenerator/Contents/Resources/readme.txt

 Install:

+* For one user, copy iff.qlgenerator to ~/Library/QuickLook/
-Copy iff.qlgenerator to /Library/QuickLook/
+* For all users, copy iff.qlgenerator to /Library/QuickLook/

+Download latest version from http://www.modermodemet.se/

-Based on orignial source code available at https://github.com/dalton-tulou/ql-iff
+Source code available at https://github.com/dalton-tulou/ql-iff

 Coded by David Revelj